 Master of Science in Athletic Training

-The Athletic Training Program is located in the College of Health and Human Sciences, and the Department of Food, Nutrition, Dietetics and Health.
-Following a decision from the National Athletic Trainers’ Association’s Athletic Training Strategic Alliance, a Master’s degree will be required to become eligible for certification as an Athletic Trainer starting in 2022.
+The MSAT is a program within the College of Health and Human Sciences, and the Department of Food, Nutrition, Dietetics and Health.
+Following a decision from the National Athletic Trainers’ Association’s Athletic Training Strategic Alliance, a master’s degree will be required to become eligible for certification as an Athletic Trainer starting in 2022.

-This fall, undergraduate students looking to enroll in athletic training will enroll in the new Bachelor of Science in Athletic Training and Rehabilitation Sciences degree program.
+Undergraduate students interested in pursuing Athletic Training at K-State and are encouraged to enroll in the new Bachelor of Science in Athletic Training and Rehabiltation Sciences degree program.

 Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who render service or treatment, under the direction of or in collaboration with a physician, in accordance with their education, training and the state's statutes, rules and regulations.
 As a part of the health care team, services provided by athletic trainers include primary care, injury and illness prevention, wellness promotion and education, emergent care, examination and clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.